analytiq-hub/sigagent.github.io/religion/the_diary_of_happiness.md

 Of course, this requires the decision to be firm and definitive.
 You declare yourself deceased, consent to your death, and eliminate all hope.
 You may have regrets, like Madame d'Houdetot; you may lament—but this moral and anticipatory suicide does not fail.
 The risk of yielding, of agreeing to denounce, or of making a fabricated confession then vanishes completely.

+#### The Second Solution: Alexandr Zinoviev's

+This solution is embodied by one of the characters in the book *The Yawning Heights*.
+The character is a young man presented under the allegorical nickname "The Misfit."
+The solution lies in total non-conformity within the system.

+The Misfit has no permanent residence, no proper documents, and no employment; he is a vagabond, a parasite, a penniless drifter.
+He lives from one day to the next, surviving on what he is given, what falls his way, or what he can scrape together.
+He wears rags, works sporadically, sometimes, and only if the opportunity arises.
+He spends most of his time in prisons or labor camps, sleeping wherever he can.
+He wanders.
+Under no circumstances will he enter the system—not even in the most insignificant, sinful, or low-commitment job.
+Not even as a pig keeper, rejecting the example of the protagonist in an Arthur Schnitzler novella, who, obsessed with fear of responsibility, ends up as a swineherd.

+No, the Misfit has existentially projected himself once and for all as an outcast, a scapegoat, a Buddhist beggar monk, a madman, free (and mad) in the name of freedom.

+Such a person, existing on the fringes of society, is also immune: no pressures can be exerted on him, for there is nothing to take from him, and nothing to offer him.
+He can be imprisoned, harassed, despised, mocked at any time—but he slips through their grasp.
+Once and for all, he has consented to live his life following the example and model of a perpetual night asylum.
+Out of poverty, distrust, and unseriousness, he has made a creed; he resembles a wild animal, a scrawny beast, or a highway robber.
+He is Ferrante Palia from Stendhal.
+He is Zacharias Lichter from Matei Călinescu.
+He is a secular *iurodivyi* (holy fool), an untiring wanderer (and if Wotan descended to this earth, what name would he bear? *Der Wanderer*), a wandering Jew.

+He is outspoken, talks incessantly, gives voice to the most dangerous anecdotes, knows no respect, mocks everything, says whatever comes to mind, and speaks truths that others dare not even whisper.
+He is the child from Andersen's tale of *The Emperor’s New Clothes*.
+He is the fool from *King Lear*.
+He is the wolf from La Fontaine’s bold fable: he knows nothing of collars.

+He is free, free, free.

 #### Links
 * [Philosophy](/philosophy)
 * [Physics](/physics)